Artisanal Ice-cream equipment for industrial production

 • The air makes the ice cream light and fluffy.
 In the industrial one it covers half of the volume, while in the artisan one a third.

-How to make artisanal ice-cream – Steps
+How to make artisanal ice-cream in industrial production – Steps

 Reception, verification and storage of raw materials